 "Ladies and Gentlemen, Mister Burt Bacharach!"A star brought into a series, to star as himself or a character very similar to one he is famous for playing.
 In American television, this is common during Sweeps.
 Especially likely on a Very Special Episode.
 The technical term is "Stunt Casting."
 In a sitcom, always accompanied by a "Wooooo!!!".
 Pioneered on I Love Lucy.
-Run into the ground by Will and Grace.
 See also: The Cameo, Celebrity Star, As Himself, Character as Himself, Celebrity Edition.
 Guest Fighter is a special version of this that only applies to video games.
 (Especially Fighting Games.)

 open/close all folders

 Anime & Manga

 - Lucky Star had several seiyuus who were involved in Haruhi Suzumiya guest star as themselves.
 Minoru Shiraishi and Daisuke Ono were co-hosts on the "Lucky Channel" section of the show.
 Aya Hirano (sort of) and Yuko Goto guest starred in the show itself.
 Interestingly, in the English dub, they were voiced by the actors that portrayed their characters in the Haruhi Suzumiya dub.
 It's kind of funny hearing Johnny Yong Bosch introduce himself as Daisuke Ono on Lucky Channel.

 - Detective Conan had the Detective League meet the Music-Duo Two-Mix, who sing the Opening Theme and Ending Theme of the series, and the female member of the group is the voice actor for Conan.
 Naturally, all the characters did some Lampshade Hanging on this similarity.
 The only difference between the two vocally is that Conan can't sing even if his life depended on it.
 This fact is especially evident when he has to fill in at a concert for her later on (Behind the scenes, of course).